Azathothas/Stars/README.md

 - [xplshn/AltSys](https://github.com/xplshn/AltSys) – An assortment of utilities that make up, an ALT(ernative SYS(tem
 - [xplshn/Andes](https://github.com/xplshn/Andes) – Barebones, Linux based Unix distro.
 W.I.P
 - [xplshn/Handyscripts](https://github.com/xplshn/Handyscripts) – Handy POSIX(mostly) scripts I made for personal use.
 - [xplshn/pelf](https://github.com/xplshn/pelf) – Pack an ELF.
-Turn your binaries into single-file executables [.AppBundle|.blob], similar to AppImages and compatible with AppDirs.
+Turn your binaries into single-file executables [.AppBundle|.blob], similar to AppImages/FlatImages and compatible with AppDirs.
 LIBC-independent, works on *BSDs.
 - [xykt/IPQuality](https://github.com/xykt/IPQuality) – A script for IP quality detection
 - [yi-jiayu/fuzzy-repo-finder](https://github.com/yi-jiayu/fuzzy-repo-finder) – Fuzzy auto-completion for GitHub and GitLab repositories powered by fzf
 - [yousafkhamza/dns-lookup-bash-script](https://github.com/yousafkhamza/dns-lookup-bash-script) – It's a bash script to show a complete DNS lookup of a domain and it might be useful for Linux system/support engineers who handled client support.
 I believe it helps for these guys to troubleshoot or easy way to find all the details in a single click.